connorrothschild/v1/awards.md

 ## 2020

+#### Marian Fox Martel Scholar Award

+Awarded the Marian Fox Martel Scholar Award for the 2019-2020 academic year.

+The award is in recognition of a junior who 'demonstrates extraordinary citizenship in various area of College life, focusing on academic excellence and who has a GPA greater than 3.5.'

 #### First Place, 2020 Houston Policy Challenge | [Media](https://news.rice.edu/2020/03/02/rice-students-tackle-criminal-justice-reform-at-houston-policy-challenge/)

 Awarded first place (out of 13 teams) at Rice University's 2020 Houston Policy Challenge.
 Judged by Harris County Sheriff Ed Gonzalez, Harris County District Attorney Kim Ogg, U.S. Magistrate Judge Andrew Edison, Southern District of Texas, and Judge Franklin Bynum, Harris County Criminal Court at Law No. 8